MicroOps-cn/data_exporter/README-en.md

       headers: { <string>: <string>, ... } # custom HTTP request headers
       method: <string> #HTTP request method, example: GET/POST/PUT...
       valid_status_codes: [ <number>,... ] # valid status code,default to 200~299.
+    line_separator: [<string>,...] # The value can be string、[string,...], Line separator, default: "\n"
+    end_of: # Message end flag.
+When this flag is read, it will stop reading and close the connection.
+The message is line buffered, so The end_of value of cannot be multiple rows.
 ```

 #### tcp